fluencelabs/ethdenver-2024/README.md

 * [halo primer](https://medium.com/@ola_zkzkvm/halo-principle-explained-fa5a2e2767cd)
 * Building a ZK web app with Halo2 and Wasm [part 1](https://medium.com/@yujiangtham/lets-dissect-a-zksnark-part-1-a82fc092f58a) and [part 2](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-2-379477444dc3)

 Follow the submissions guides provided below.

+#### Bring MPC Threshold Signature Schemes To Fluence Functions

+[MPC TSS](https://wiki.mpcalliance.org/threshold%20keygen%20and%20storage.html) is a cryptographic primitive for [distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation) and message signing.
+Not surprisingly, MPC TSS has attracted a lot of interest from the blockchain and Web3 community at large.

+In this build track, you are asked to implement or port an exiting MPC TSS library of your choosing to the Fluence Marine Wasm runtime and to illustrate distributed key generation, key refresh and message signing with Aqua workflows over your Fluence Functions wrapping your (ported) MPC TSS Wasm library.
+Your implementation should be two party or better and the implemented or ported MPC TSS library needs to be corrected for these [exploits](https://www.verichains.io/tsshock/).

+Follow the submissions guides provided below.